 Snow has declined as a fraction of total precipitation, from an average of 52 percent in 1910 to 32 percent in present times, according to the line of best fit.
-In Tahoe City, snow represented 31.3 percent of the 2017 total precipitation.
+In Tahoe City, snow represented 31.5 percent of the 2018 total precipitation, almost an identical fraction to the previous high precipitation year.
 These data are calculated based on the assumption that precipitation falls as snow whenever the average daily temperature (the average of the daily maximum and minimum temperatures) is below-freezing.
-(Precipitation is summed over the Water

-Year, which extends from October 1 through September 30.)
-Data source: long-term NOAA daily air temperature and precipitation data sets.
+(Precipitation is summed over the Water Year, which extends from October 1 through September 30.)
+Data source: longterm NOAA daily air temperature and precipitation data sets.